Commission on Accreditation of Allied Health Education Programs (CAAHEP) Complaint Policy

 If you are a student currently enrolled in a program or you are a former student, potential student, faculty or any other interested party and you have a concern about a CAAHEP accredited program, please read our Complaint Policy.
-If after reading the policy, you wish to file a complaint please click here.
+Please read the policy before filing a complaint; a link to do so is at the bottom of the page.

 All complaints must be written and signed upon submission.